apocalyptech/advmap/README.md

 It's got some good points and bad points; a lot of it's a little bizarre.
 Regardless, I've been using it off and on since 2010, whenever I go on an adventure game bender, and it's continued to perform well for me.
-(Though the odd game will end up prompting more feature enhancements to support more mapping possibilities -- the Zork series in particular prompted more features than just about the rest combined.)

 The file format itself is currently a custom binary format.
 This may end up eventually changing to something like gzipped json, though I'm not sure